-Exposing your vagina to steam
+Expose your vagina to steam

-“Cooking,” or steaming your vagina in a spa, seems to be quite popular nowadays.
+“Cooking” or steaming your vagina in a spa seems to be quite popular nowadays.
 And yes, “cooking” perfectly describes this action.

+Moreover, some people like to engage in creative games when they have sex.
 However, we don’t recommend using chocolate syrup, whipped cream or similar products internally during these games.

 This is because anything that contains sugar can change the bacteria and yeast proportions in the vagina.
 Furthermore, sugary products can cause infections and also irritate the vulva.

-Wiping yourself incorrectly after using the bathroom
+Wipe yourself incorrectly after using the bathroom

 Because the anus is very close to the vagina, it can transport bacteria from one place to the other.
 This bacteria can then become mixed in with vaginal mucosa, which is highly susceptible to infections.

-Remember: care for the health of your vagina
+Remember: Care for the health of your vagina

-The skin on the vulva is the thinnest and most sensitive skin on the body, and things that we thought were harmless can burn, irritate or infect it.
+The skin on the vulva is the thinnest and most sensitive skin on the body, and things that we thought were harmless can burn, irritate, or infect it.